cholmes/ogc-collection/ogc-collection-spec.md

 It is designed to be easily ingested in to an OGC API - Records service, and a companion specification will show how to translate these core fields into GeoJSON, which is directly compatible with OGC API - Records.

-## IDEAS (WIP)
- * version / conformance alternative - link to a conformsTo object?
-Include an inline conformsTo?
-Link to a JSON Schema that validates it?
- * More requirements than in core?
-Like title, description, itemType
- * A simple extension of this with options for dynamic endpoints, like dynamic CRS options? (storageCrs and crs array)

-### TODOS
- * figure out formatting for language property
- * get more details about themes, formats, keywordsCodespace, rights & associations, and explain them better.
-   - Not sure if associations is the same link object as normal 'links'
- * Sort out STAC 'provider' array vs. contactPoint & publisher.
- * Not sure if 'data' is the right rel for the link to the actual file.
-Should investigate more.
-Might be that associations are the better place to put the links to the actual data.
- * Add various examples, ideally with live data.

 ## Collection fields